User Interface Overview

 AGAVE currently supports the following file formats: * .zarr (OME-Zarr only - https://ngff.openmicroscopy.org/latest/) * .ome.tiff (see https://docs.openmicroscopy.org/ome-model/latest/) * .tiff * .czi (Produced by Zeiss microscopes.
 See https://www.zeiss.com/microscopy/en/products/software/zeiss-zen/czi-image-file-format.html) * .map/.mrc (Typically used in electron cryo-microscopy.
 See https://www.ccpem.ac.uk/mrc_format/mrc_format.php) AGAVE can read 8-bit, 16-bit unsigned, or 32-bit float pixel intensities.

 OME-Zarr data is not stored as single files - instead it is a directory.
-AGAVE can load OME-Zarr data either from a local directory or from a public cloud URL.
+AGAVE can load OME-Zarr data either from a local directory or from a public cloud URL using https, s3, or gc protocols.

 Open file, directory or URL